Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-The Mississippi State Bulldogs (11-2, 0-0 SEC) will aim to build on a five-game win streak when they visit the South Carolina Gamecocks (12-1, 0-0 SEC) at 12:00 PM ET on Saturday, January 6, 2024.
-The Gamecocks have also taken five games in a row.
+The Mississippi State Bulldogs (11-2, 0-0 SEC) will aim to build on a five-game win run when they visit the South Carolina Gamecocks (12-1, 0-0 SEC) at 12:00 PM ET on Saturday, January 6, 2024.
+The Gamecocks have also won five games in a row.

-In this article, you will see odds and spreads for the Mississippi State vs. South Carolina matchup across multiple sportsbooks.
+In this article, you can take a look at odds and spreads for the Mississippi State vs. South Carolina matchup across multiple sportsbooks.

 Mississippi State vs. South Carolina Game Info